-1. Responsibility accounting delegates decision making.
+1. Responsibility accounting delegates decision making to several parts of the organization.
 Line managers, department heads, and supervisors are entrusted with operational decisions.
 The top management (executives) could then focus on strategic or long-term organizational objectives.

 2. It provides a guide to the evaluation of performance.
 It helps to establish standards which are used for comparison with actual results.